 Funds From Operations ("FFO"), Adjusted Funds From Operations ("AFFO") and Adjusted Earnings before Interest, Tax, Depreciation and Amortization ("Adjusted EBITDA"), which are presented in this prospectus supplement, are not required by, or presented in accordance with, generally accepted accounting principles in the United States ("GAAP").
 We use these non-GAAP financial measures as performance measures for benchmarking against our peers and as internal measures of business operating performance, which is used as a bonus metric.
+These metrics are presented assuming full conversion of units of limited partnership interest in the Operating Partnership ("OP Units") to shares of common stock and therefore before the income statement impact of non-controlling interests.
 We believe FFO, AFFO and Adjusted EBITDA provide a meaningful perspective of the underlying operating performance of our current business.
 This is especially true since these measures exclude real estate depreciation and we believe that real estate values fluctuate based on market conditions rather than depreciating in value ratably on a straight-line basis over time.

-FFO, AFFO and Adjusted EBITDA are non-GAAP financial measures that are considered supplemental measures for the real estate industry and supplements to GAAP measures.
-The National Association of Real Estate Investment Trusts defines FFO as net income (computed in accordance with GAAP), excluding gains or losses from sales of property and real estate depreciation.
-We define AFFO as FFO excluding stock based compensation expense, the amortization of debt issuance costs, bond premiums and original issuance discounts, other depreciation, the amortization of land rights, straight-line rent adjustments, direct financing lease adjustments, gains on sale of operations, net of tax, and losses on debt extinguishment, retirement costs and goodwill and loan impairment charges, reduced by maintenance capital expenditures.
-Finally, we define Adjusted EBITDA as net income excluding interest, taxes on income, depreciation, gains or losses from sales of property and operations, net of tax, stock based compensation expense, straight-line rent adjustments, direct financing lease adjustments, the amortization of land rights, and losses on debt extinguishment, retirement costs and goodwill and loan impairment charges.
+FFO, AFFO and Adjusted EBITDA are non-GAAP financial measures that are considered supplemental measures for the real estate industry and a supplement to GAAP measures.
+The National Association of Real Estate Investment Trusts defines FFO as net income (computed in accordance with GAAP), excluding (gains) or losses from sales of property and real estate depreciation.
+We define AFFO as FFO excluding stock based compensation expense, the amortization of debt issuance costs, bond premiums and original issuance discounts, accretion on investment in leases, financing receivables, non-cash adjustments to financing lease liabilities, other depreciation, amortization of land rights, straight-line rent adjustments, (gains) or losses on sales of operations, net of tax, losses on debt extinguishment and provision for credit losses, net, reduced by maintenance capital expenditures.
+Finally, we define Adjusted EBITDA as net income excluding interest, net, income tax expense, depreciation, (gains) or losses from dispositions of property, (gains) or losses on sales of operations, net of tax, stock based compensation expense, straight-line rent adjustments, amortization of land rights, accretion on investment in leases, financing receivables, non-cash adjustments to financing lease liabilities, losses on debt extinguishment and provision for credit losses, net.

 FFO, AFFO and Adjusted EBITDA are not recognized terms under GAAP.
 These non-GAAP financial measures: (i) do not represent cash flows from operations as defined by GAAP; (ii) should not be considered as an alternative to net income as a measure of operating performance or to cash flows from operating, investing and financing activities; and (iii) are not alternatives to cash flows as a measure of liquidity.
 In addition, these measures should not be viewed as an indication of our ability to fund our cash needs, including to make cash distributions to our shareholders, to fund capital improvements, or to make interest payments on our indebtedness.
-Investors are also cautioned that FFO, AFFO and Adjusted EBITDA, as presented, may not be comparable to similarly titled measures reported by other real estate companies, including real estate investment trusts due to the fact that not all real estate companies use the same definitions.
-Our presentation of these measures does not replace the presentation of our financial results in accordance with GAAP.
+Investors are also cautioned that FFO, AFFO and Adjusted EBITDA, as presented, may not be comparable to similarly titled measures reported by other real estate companies, including REITs, due to the fact that not all real estate companies use the same definitions.
+Our presentation of these measures does not replace the presentation of our financial results in accordance with GAAP